Wooden flooring ideas for a stylish living room

 Engineered wood flooring is the perfect option for those who don’t want to compromise on the look and feel of wooden flooring but would like a sturdier option that will last a little longer.
 Made up of a top layer of real solid wood, and then plywood layers underneath, engineered wood boards are the perfect combination of style and substance.

-Don’t be fooled though, this is not a cheap replacement for solid wood flooring!
+Don’t be fooled though - this is definitely not a cheap replacement for solid wood flooring!
 This flooring truly does look and feel like the real deal and will need just as much care as solid wooden flooring.
-Caring for your engineered wood flooring will make sure that it lasts for years to come, and will age well with your home.
+Caring for your engineered wood flooring properly will make sure that it ages beautifully and lasts for years to come.

 Different styles of wooden flooring

-As well as different wooden flooring types you could choose from, there are also a couple of different styles you could pick too – you don’t just have to pick the standard plank effect!
-Here are some of the most popular styles of wooden flooring you might fall in love with:
+As well as different wooden flooring types you could choose from, there are also a couple of different styles you could pick beyond the standard plank effect!
+Here are some wood flooring ideas featuring the most popular styles that you might just fall in love with:

 Herringbone